-- Ensure you understand which option from the two shown below you need to use - it will depend on how you have configured Amazon to pay you in Seller Central.
+- Ensure you understand which option from the two you need to use - it depends on how you have configured Amazon to pay you in Seller Central.

 1) Being paid in the foreign currency from Amazon

-In this scenario you will select an actual bank account for each currency payout.
-In A2X settings when there are multiple currencies detected, you should see a bank account selection option for each currency.
-Like in the picture shown below.
+In this scenario, you will select an actual bank account for each currency payout.
+When there are multiple currencies detected, A2X will offer you a bank account selection option for each currency in settings (as shown in the screenshot below).

-When the Journals are sent to QuickBooks you can then 'match' them to the corresponding deposit in the bank account for that currency.
+After sending settlement journals from A2X to QuickBooks, you can then 'match' them to the corresponding deposit in the bank account for that currency.

-If you transfer the foreign currency from the bank account it was paid, into your home currency account, you will need to initiate a transfer in QuickBooks and apply the correct currency rate that you paid when converting.
+Please Note: If you want to transfer the foreign currency from the bank account it was paid to, into your home currency account, then you will need to initiate a transfer in QuickBooks and apply the correct currency rate that you paid when converting.

 2) Being paid in a converted currency from Amazon

-For example here's a Canadian seller who sells on Amazon.com.
+Let's take a Canadian seller who sells on Amazon.com as an example.
 The settlements are in USD, but Amazon converts them to CAD for the seller to deposit directly into their Canadian bank account.

-Now when the USD settlement journal is sent to QuickBooks, you can match it directly to the CAD deposit like this:
+After the USD settlement journal is sent to QuickBooks, you can match it directly to the CAD deposit as shown below:

-Note that you need to select the radio button 'foreign currency' when finding a match:
+You need to select the radio button 'foreign currency' when searching for a match:

-This saves the need for a clearing account except in special circumstances.
-For example if you had Amazon convert to a currency that was not your home currency, you would still use a clearing account, as described below.
+Please Note: This saves the need for a clearing account, except in special circumstances.
+For example, if Amazon converts to a currency that is not your home currency, you would still use a clearing account, as described below.

 A note for 2017 A2X + QuickBooks users

-In late 2017 Intuit released changes to the way they support multi-currency journals and matching to them which made it easier for A2X users to match their foreign currency journals to their home currency payments.
-The old method of using a clearing account described below is no longer needed, but is being kept here for reference.
+Please Note: In late 2017 Intuit released changes to the way they handle and match multi-currency journals, which made it easier for A2X users to match their foreign currency journals to their home currency payments.
+The old method of using a clearing account described below is no longer needed, but will be kept here for reference.

-You'll need to create a clearing account to use as a 'bank account' (though it's not a real bank account - the foreign currency funds simply pass through this account), to do this add a new account in QuickBooks like this:
+To create a clearing account that you will use as a 'bank account' (it's not a real bank account - the foreign currency funds simply pass through this account), add a new account in QuickBooks like shown below:

-Now when the amount arrives to your bank account in QuickBooks, you can initiate a transfer between the clearing account for the amount of CAD that Amazon deposited.
+When the amount arrives to your bank account in QuickBooks, you can initiate a transfer between the clearing account for the amount of CAD that Amazon deposited.
 QuickBooks will automatically calculate the exchange rate based on the amount of CAD you input.
-The exchange rate that Amazon charges is typically be 1-2% lower than the daily market rate.
+The exchange rate that Amazon charges will typically be 1-2% lower than the daily market rate.

-Now the CAD funds have been converted to the USD deposit amount at the correct exchange rate provided by Amazon at the time of the transfer.
+The transfer will convert CAD funds to the USD deposit amount at the correct exchange rate provided by Amazon at the time of the transfer.

-If you'd like help getting this set up, or have any questions about how it works please contact us.
+If you will need assistance with setting this up, or have any questions about how it works, please let us know.